 The property was built under the management of Steve Williams, an Englishman who first laid eyes on Lake Kyaninga while walking through the region on his way to trekking gorillas in Kibale National Park.
-Immediately Steve saw the potential for a luxury lodge along the crest of a hill overlooking the lake – a luxury lodge made entirely out of timber, to harmonise with the wooded hill.
-There is accommodation here to suit most types of traveller, and an enormous range of things to do.
+Immediately Steve saw the potential for a luxury lodge along the crest of a hill overlooking the lake – a luxury lodge made entirely out of timber, to harmonize with the wooded hill.
+There is accommodation here to suit most types of traveler and an enormous range of things to do.

 ACCESS & LOCATION:

 Kyaninga is accessed via air or road to Fort Portal.
 Flights are available from Entebbe International Airport, followed by a short transfer by road that takes only 15–20 minutes.